MingshiYangUIUC/MingshiYangUIUC/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on diagnosing structure of Arctic Cyclones.
+- 🔭 I’m currently working on diagnosing the structure of Arctic Cyclones.
 - 🌱 I’m currently learning data analysis with python.
 - 👯 I’m looking to collaborate on science.
 - 🤔 I’m looking for help with :computer:.